 Summary

-This article presented face and peripheral milling, explained each, and discussed their key differences.
-To learn more about face milling and peripheral milling, contact a Xometry representative.
+This article presented face and peripheral milling, explained each process, and highlighted their key differences in application, tool orientation, and surface finish.
+To learn more about face milling and peripheral milling, contact an Xometry representative.

 Xometry provides a wide range of manufacturing capabilities, including machining and other value-added services for all of your prototyping and production needs.
 Visit our website to learn more or to request a free, no-obligation quote.